immcantation/tigger/docs/topics/plotGenotype.md

 -------------------

 genotype
-:   a `data.frame` of alleles denoting a genotype, as returned by [inferGenotype](inferGenotype.md).
+:   `data.frame` of alleles denoting a genotype, as returned by [inferGenotype](inferGenotype.md).

 facet_by
-:   a column name in `genotype` to facet the plot by.
-If `NULL`, then do not facet the plot.
+:   column name in `genotype` to facet the plot by. if `NULL`, then do not facet the plot.

 gene_sort
-:   a string defining the method to use when sorting alleles.
-If `"name"` then sort in lexicographic order.
+:   string defining the method to use when sorting alleles. if `"name"` then sort in lexicographic order.
 If `"position"` then sort by position in the locus, as determined by the final two numbers in the gene name.

 text_size
-:   the point size of the plotted text.
+:   point size of the plotted text.

 silent
 :   if `TRUE` do not draw the plot and just return the ggplot